pburakov/sd/ci_db_helper/README.md

     $this->setOffset($_GET['offset']);

-will convert the request
+will convert this request

     GET http://your_api.com/user?filters[0][column]=address&filters[0][operand]=contains&filters[0][value]=Sunset Drive&offset=4

-into query
+into this query

     SELECT * FROM users WHERE address LIKE '%Sunset Drive%' OFFSET 4

-Here are other filters example `contains` (LIKE), `is` (=), `is not` (!=), `is null`, `is greater than`, `is in` and so on.
+Here are some other filters: `contains` (LIKE), `is` (=), `is not` (!=), `is null`, `is greater than`, `is between`, `is in` (requires an array of values) and so on.
 See method `convertConditionToOperand()` for full list of filters.

-Use caution to avoid Exceptions.
-Incoming arguments require additional validation using if a filter can be used with a column data type and a check of the column exists.
-This example uses CI DB class to acomplish that:
+Use caution to avoid DB errors as queries are not checked for validity.
+When used this way, incoming arguments require verification if a particular filter can be used in a combination with column's data type, and a check of the column exists in the schema.
+This raw example uses CI DB class to accomplish that:

     function clean($table, array $columns)
     {